decred/dcrdocs/docs/proof-of-stake/redeem-script.md

 The VSP handles voting and revoking for the user, but if it goes offline, it is up to the user to vote the remaining active tickets or revoke those that have expired.
 In order to do this, the users wallet also needs to know the redeem script.

-When registering with a VSP, the user wallet will automatically store a copy of the redeem script, but currently, users can't reconstruct these scripts from their own seed.
+When registering with a VSP, the users wallet will automatically store a copy of the redeem script, but currently, users can't reconstruct these scripts from their own seed.
 This is why they must [backup their redeem scripts](../wallets/decrediton/using-decrediton.md#backup-redeem-script) to ensure they don't end up with locked funds due to the VSP going offline.

 ---